GabrielDineckTremarin/tic-tac-toe/readme.md

 This game is a simple project made for educational purposes during a course on JS i was taking.
+The game isn't ready yet.

 Obs: the AI isn't a real AI.